michaeldxn/michaeldxn/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dixon.sm101@gmail.com
 - 😄
-- ⚡ Fun fact: I'm introverted, no fun at all.
+- ⚡ Fun fact: I'm no fun at all.

 <!---
 michaeldxn/michaeldxn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.